 There are four units in total.
-One of the units (RO41: reducing the risk of sports injuries) will be assessed by a one-hour written paper.
+One of the units (RO41: reducing the risk of sports injuries) will be assessed by a onehour written paper.
 The three remaining units are assessed internally through the use of written and practical assignments and will cover the principles of training, the body's response to practical activity and sports nutrition.

-This course is suitable for pupils who have a genuine interest in all aspects of sport and wish to develop a range of skills in different sports and roles and develop their theoretical understanding and practical application of knowledge.
-Pupils will complete many written and some practical assignments requiring continuous effort and application throughout the whole course and should expect to receive a proportional amount of theory and practical lessons.
+This course is suitable for pupils who have a genuine interest in all aspects of sport and wish to develop a range of knowledge and skills in fitness, nutrition and the management of sports injuries and develop their theoretical understanding of the body's response to exercise.
+Pupils will complete a range of written assignments requiring continuous effort and application throughout the whole course and should expect to receive more theory than practical lessons.
+Practical lessons will not contribute to the final grade but are essential in applying the theoretical knowledge and understanding.
 For those pupils who do not achieve all the requirements for a level 2 pass, a level 1 qualification is available.

-For further information, contact Mrs S Paxton-Gault (Head of Physical Education) or Mrs E Smith.
+For further information, contact Ms E. Smith (Head of Physical Education)

-Hall Green School Year 9 Options Form 2020 (H/A/L)
+Hall Green School Year 9 Options Form 2021 (Foundation Learning)

-Name Form:
+Name: Form: